-The complex structure on $T_0^\alpha$ is given by showing that the Bers embedding $\beta$ as above is homeomorphic onto its image.
+The complex structure on $T_0^\alpha$ is given by showing that the Bers embedding $\beta$ as above is a homeomorphism onto its image.
 Moreover, we want to find that the base point change map (right translation) of $T_0^\alpha$ is compatible with this complex structure.
-To this end, we will prove that the Bers projection $\Phi$ is a holomorphic submersion.
-To see that $\Phi$ is continuous, we use an integral representation of the Schwarzian derivative $\Phi(\mu)$, which is originally due to Astala and Zinsmeister \cite{AZ}.
-Then a careful estimate of this integral taking the dependence of constants into account yields the assertion.
+To this end, we will prove that the Bers projection $\Phi$ is a holomorphic split submersion.
+To see that $\Phi$ is continuous, we use an integral representation of the Schwarzian derivative $\Phi(\mu)$, which was originally proposed by Astala and Zinsmeister \cite{AZ}.
+Then, a careful estimate of this integral taking the dependence of constants into account yields the assertion on continuity.
 The holomorphy is a consequence from the continuity in our situation.
-To see that $\Phi$ is a submersion, we construct a local holomorphic section of $\Phi$.
-For the universal Teich\-m\"ul\-ler space (and Teich\-m\"ul\-ler spaces of Riemann surfaces), this was proved by Bers \cite{Ber}.
-We adapt this argument to our situation for showing the continuity with respect to the topology in our spaces.
-In Section \ref{8}, we will prove the following.
+To see that $\Phi$ is a split submersion, we construct a local holomorphic section of $\Phi$.
+For the universal Teich\-m\"ul\-ler space (and Teich\-m\"ul\-ler spaces of Riemann surfaces), this was originally proved by Bers \cite{Ber}, and afterward certain modifications have been made to develop a standard argument.
+We adapt this argument to our situation to show the continuity with respect to the topology in our spaces.
+In Section \ref{8}, we will prove the following: